Usage for Beginners¶

 namespace attribute, which stores the named

-DXF attributes, some DXF attributes are only indirect available like the
+DXF attributes, some entity attributes and assets are only available from

-vertices in the LWPOLYLINE entity.
+vertices of the LWPOLYLINE entity.
 More information about the DXF attributes of

 each entity can found in the documentation of the ezdxf.entities